rgwch/no-bling-blog/readme.md

 Metadata of articles found on news sites can be embedded with: [[https://some.news.site.somewhere/hot/article.html]].
 No-Bling-Blog will read json-ld and openGraph metadata such as title, author, image, teaser fom such a page and provide these information as link to the original article in the post (using the partial `reference.html`).

+#### Priorities

+You can assign a priority to a post.
+When created, a post has priority 0.
+Posts with higher priorities are displayd before posts with lower priorities.
+When posts have the same priority, newer posts are displayed first.

 #### Export and import